omilli/omilli/README.md

 ### 💻🏖️⛳🎾🥩🍷

 I've been writing code and building on the web professionally for ~15 years, and nearly two decades in total.
-Professionally and personally, I wear many hats.
-My main skills are UI development and technical project management, but each day or hour, I can switch gears and perform a different role if needed.
+My main skills are JavaScript development and technical project management, but each day or hour I can switch gears and perform a different role if needed.
+I wear many hats (see below).

-I've worked remotely with clients, designers, developers, content writers and others from the UK, Spain, Vietnam, Singapore, Russia, Estonia, Ukraine, Indonesia, Malaysia, Australia, Canada and the USA.
+I'm the technical director at one of the UK's largest event and facility management companies, and I'm responsible for delivering web apps used at some of the UK's largest events, static locations, and public spaces.

+My first lines of company code in 2014 morphed into an ecosystem of real-time web apps and microservices, used 24 hours a day by ~25 back-office staff, hundreds of clients and thousands of ground staff.

+I recently published my first open-source project, [Hella](https://github.com/omilli/hella).
+I'm also working on a project that transforms natural language into GraphQL queries to query blockchain data from [The Graph](https://thegraph.com/).
+Once I make enough progress I'll publish it and add a link here.

 As of 2025, I am looking for a new adventure in AI or web3.
-The chances of joining a digital agency are low (never say never).

-I recently published my first open-source project, [Hella](https://github.com/omilli/hella).

-*Auto-correct is simultaneously humanity's best and worst invention - **change my mind***
+*Auto-correct is simultaneously humanity's best and worst invention - **change my mind***.

 # 🦸 Alter egos